automl/GenericWrapper4AC/examples/SGD/README.md

 An example call of the wrapper would be:

-`python examples/SGD/SGDWrapper.py 0 0 5 0 9 -learning_rate constant -eta0 1`
+`python examples/SGD/SGDWrapper.py train 0 5 0 9 -learning_rate constant -eta0 1 -loss hinge -penalty l2 -alpha 0.0001 -learning_rate optimal -eta0 0.0 -n_iter 2`

 which is translated to

-`python examples/SGD/sgd_ta.py random_state 9 eta0 1 learning_rate constant`
+`python examples/SGD/sgd_ta.py train random_state 9 learning_rate optimal eta0 0.0 loss hinge penalty l2 alpha 0.0001 n_iter 2`

 Please note that in contrast to the `BlackBoxPython` example, the resources of the SGD script is indeed limited with the runsolver (here 5 CPU seconds.)